joshua19881228/mergeCaffeModel/README.md

 # mergeCaffeModel #

 A tool is implemented to merge caffemodels according to a config file.
+The source code can be found in this [repo](https://github.com/joshua19881228/mergeCaffeModel)

 Under development...